Frequently asked questions about Rado watches

 All Rado watches are water-resistant.
 They can withstand a water pressure of up to 3 bar, which means that you can go swimming or take a shower while wearing your Rado.
 Water resistance is not a permanent condition.
 To ensure permanent water resistance, the watch should be checked once a year.
 To ensure conformity with the warranty regulations, these operations must be performed by an authorised Rado dealer or authorised Rado Service Centre.

 Only a qualified watchmaker or an authorised retailer who is familiar with Rado products is able to determine whether a watch is a genuine Rado timepiece.
 We advise you to only purchase Rado watches from an authorised Rado retailer.
 You can find your nearest retailer, as well as a full list of authorised points of sale by clicking on the Store Locator.
 Every new Rado watch comes with a warranty card issued by Rado.

-No. Rado does not sell watches directly online.
+Yes, on the official US online store (store.us.rado.com).
+Rado does not sell watches directly online.
 Some of our authorised retailers also run an online store.
 If you are not sure use the Store Locator to check.
 If the online retailer has no physical shop then we strongly advise you against buying online.

 No. In order to determine a fair market value for your watch, Rado recommends that you consult a professional valuer who specialises in vintage watches and jewellery.
 The price of a worn Rado watch always depends on the offer and demand.
 Rado does not buy back used watches.

 The service is subject to the individual condition of each watch.
 To find out the service costs for your Rado watch, please contact the authorised Rado Service Center in your area.